Mobility Assistance: There When You Need It!

 An audio-descriptive tour of Exhibition Hall provides visitors who are blind or have low vision with a self-guided experience of the Capitol Visitor Center's exhibits.
 The nearly three-hour descriptive narration is available on a handheld device which visitors may request at the North Information Desk in Emancipation Hall.
 Visitors may also download the audio-descriptive tour onto their own personal device.
 As documents are changed in the display cases, the tour is revised accordingly.

-All of the films at the Capitol Visitor Center have open captioning, and sign-language interpreting for Capitol tours is available when booked in advance.
+All of the films at the U.S. Capitol Visitor Center have open captioning, and sign-language interpreting for Capitol tours is available when booked in advance.

 Additionally, both the CVC and the Architect of the Capitol's websites are Section 508 complaint.
 This means that they are accessible to all users and are compatible with assistive technology, such as screen readers.
 These compliance standards were set by Section 508 of the Rehabilitation Act of 1973 which is where the label "Section 508" comes from.
 Section 508 requires that federal agencies provide software and website accessibility to people with disabilities.

-Visitors may request wheelchairs at the Capitol Visitor Center's North Coat Check.
+Visitors may request wheelchairs at the U.S. Capitol Visitor Center's North Coat Check.
 Additionally, the CVC provides continuous shuttle service from the southwest corner of Capitol Square to the CVC elevators on the plaza level for people with mobility issues.
 Our new shuttle vehicles have visual, structural and safety enhancements that provide a better experience for Capitol visitors, and also improve functionality for the shuttle drivers.
 The enhanced features include a wheelchair ramp compliant with the Americans with Disabilities Act (ADA) that is lightweight, durable and easy to operate.
 Passengers have easier access when they board the shuttle with overhead handles for additional leverage if needed.

 Rest assured, as I did, that if you have a disability – temporary or permanent – you will be well taken care of on the Capitol campus.